Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 I – INTRODUCTION

-The purpose of this book is to present an interpretation of the main ideas of the Theosophical Society.
-These main ideas are the two concepts of “Theosophy” and of the Universal Brotherhood of Humanity,” as well as an interpretation of the three Objects of the TS which are derived from these two leading ideas.
+The purpose of this book is to present an interpretation of the main original ideas of the Theosophical Society (TS).
+These main ideas are the two concepts of “Theosophy” and of the “Law of Universal Brotherhood,” as well as an interpretation of the three Objects of the TS (which are derived from these two leading ideas) relating them to the great world problems, their causes and their consequent consistent solutions.

 Central Thesis of the Book

-Besides this central thesis, we will also try to show that this is not a merely theoretical or speculative question, but something that is actually happening.
-In other words, that the progress of the TS has been truly paralyzed to a great extent, due to “the general misconception of the aims and objects of the Society,” as was stated in a letter from Master M. (quoted in the front page of this book), regarding the situation of the TS in its early years.
+Besides this central thesis, we will also try to show that this is not a merely theoretical or speculative question, but something that is happening.
+In other words, that the progress of the TS has been truly largely paralyzed, due to “the general misconception of the aims and objects of the Society,” as was stated in a letter from Master M. (quoted in the front page of this book), regarding the situation of the TS in its early years.
+And also, that the great world problems are still lacking consistent solutions mainly due to the poor understanding of their causes.

 General Plan of the Book

-The text begins reviewing some of the circumstances which have marked the foundation of this organization, with special emphasis on the influence of the spiritually illuminated Sages, who, according to the testimony of the Founders, inspired the creation of the TS.
+The text begins by reviewing some of the circumstances which have marked the foundation of this organization, with special emphasis on the influence of the spiritually illuminated Sages, who, according to the testimony of the founders, inspired the creation of the TS.

-Following this, there is a study of the relations between “Theosophy” and the “Universal Brotherhood of Humanity”, and also between these two leading ideas and the Objects of the TS.
-Since this text may also be read by those who have little knowledge of the TS, it is worth while to mention that the Objects of the TS are the following:
+Following this, there is a study of the relations between “Theosophy” and the law of the “Universal Brotherhood of Humanity”, and between these two leading ideas and the Objects of the TS.
+Since this text may also be read by those who have little knowledge of the TS, it is worthwhile to mention that the Objects of the TS are the following:

 I – To form a nucleus of the Universal Brotherhood of Humanity, without distinction of race, creed, sex, caste or color.